David M. Harlan, MD

 Diabetes Care

-While chief of the Diabetes Division at UMass Memorial Medical Center, Dr. Harlan increased the volume and greatly improved the level of care in the adult diabetes clinic.
+While chief of the Diabetes Division at UMass Memorial, Dr. Harlan increased volume and greatly improved the level of care in the adult diabetes clinic.
 He leads by example and strives to improve care delivery systems.
-Dr. Harlan's patients benefit from not only his extensive knowledge of the disease, but also the manner in which he listens to each individual and works with them when it comes to their diabetes management.
-He believes the person with diabetes is the most important member of their own care team.
+Dr. Harlan's patients benefit from his extensive knowledge of the disease and the manner in which he listens to each individual and works with them to develop a diabetes management plan.
+He believes that the person living with diabetes is the most important member of their own care team.

-JDRF Announces the Appointment of David M. Harlan, MD, as Director of their Center of Excellence in New England
+JDRF Appoints David M. Harlan, MD, as Director of their Center of Excellence in New England

 HLA Class II antigen processing and presentation pathway components demonstrated by transcriptome and protein analyses of beta cells from donors with type 1 diabetes

-Studying the islets of donors with type 1 diabetes, we definitively show that beta cells express these important immune pathway gene products, resolving a three decades long debate.
-LEARN MORE
+We definitively show that beta cells express these important immune pathway gene products, resolving a three decades long debate